telus/tds-core/packages/PriceLockup/PriceLockup.md

 - Usage: To visually show a discounted price next to a non-strikethrough price
 - Placement: Must be placed in close proximity to the product
 - If using `strikethrough` prop, it must be accompanied by corresponding `a11yText` to be used by screen readers
+- a11yText will override strikethrough price, so it must include price (ie. "was 50 dollars per month")

 <img src="price-lockup_annotated.png" alt="price lockup annotated example" style="width: 100%; " />